-The following image provides a visual representation of the M.2 2280 solid-state drive/Intel Optane memory module removal procedure.
+The following image indicates the location of the solid-state drive and provides a visual representation of the removal procedure.

 - 1. Remove the screw (M2x2.5) that secures the solid-state drive to the system board. - 2.
 Slide and remove the solid-state drive from the M.2 card slot on the system board.